-I'm a Boulder Colorado-based cartoonist and illustrator, and began writing and drawing when I was old enough to hold a crayon without also eating it.
-This early self-imposed dietary restriction led to work for some school media outlets, (the pre-school media outlet was the back of a spare Pampers.)
+I'm a Boulder Colorado-based cartoonist, humorist, and illustrator - and began writing and drawing when I was old enough to hold a crayon without also eating it.
+This early self-imposed dietary

 Later, at the University of Illinois, I worked part-time as a cartoonist, columnist, and editor at the Daily Illini student newspaper.

-After two years, I quit my corporate job and moved to Colorado, to ski and to a comic strip for syndication.
+After two years, I quit my corporate job and moved to Colorado, to ski and to create a comic strip for international syndication.
 The former takes little effort, making it a perfect counter to the latter, which is a pursuit with notoriously low odds of success.

 I thoroughly failed to beat those odds, for a while.
 But I became (only slightly) more respectable when King Features offered me a contract, and six months later, much more so when I met my future wife.
 (A good year.)
 Three years later, I signed a contract with Tribune Media to create a second comic strip.

-I wrote and drew comics for several years - and having them also published in the Denver and Boulder newspapers allowed my neighbors to think I was more than "that grinning idiot".
+I wrote and drew comics for several years, and having them also published in the Denver and Boulder newspapers allowed my neighbors to think I was more than "that grinning idiot".
 (I became the guy with the same name as the the cretin on the comics page.)
-Unfortunately, the timing was terrible, as newspapers began languishing.
+Unfortunately, the timing was terrible, as newspapers were languishing.
 Over 2,400 newspapers closed in the next three years.
 Most of the remaining papers cut the number of comics pages by 50% on average - eliminating half of the cartoonists...particularly affecting the new folks like me.

-My corporate clients range from startups, to familiar folks like Coca Cola, Fidelity Investments, Google, Intel, McDonalds, Ralph Lauren and Time Warner.
+My corporate clients range from startups, to more familiar folks like Coca Cola, Fidelity Investments, Google, Intel, McDonalds, Ralph Lauren and Time Warner.

 I've also had the good fortune to illustrate books published by Penguin/Random House, MacMillan, Pearson, Harvard Business Review Press, Prentice Hall, McGraw-Hill, and Wiley, including some bestsellers.

 It may sound like I've grown and evolved, but I haven't really.
 At times, I'm still mildly tempted to chew/suck on my drawing utensils.
-But I use a digital drawing pen now, so there is a 120 volt incentive not to do so.
+But I use a digital drawing pen and board now, so there is a 120 volt incentive not to do so.
 (Technology has come a long way.)

 ----------------